pedroassis/node-dependency/README.md

 This should be your index.js, and yes no other calls needed.

+## Startup class

 You also need a file called **ProjectBootstrap.js** inside your source folder.
-This file is where you should start your application.
+This file is where you should start your application, and it should look like this:

     // Note that you can get express from the contructor of your class,